gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **today**: *undefined* \| Date

 The today’s date.
 Default is the current date.
-Adds the `today` modifier to the day cell.

 **Example**